einstin88/tfip-assessment-3/README.md

 - [JdbcTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/JdbcTemplate.html)
 - [MongoTemplate](https://docs.spring.io/spring-data/mongodb/docs/current/api/org/springframework/data/mongodb/core/MongoTemplate.html)

 **Additional for MySQL**: query functions for MySQL require the writing of SQL strings.
-It's more organized to write these query strings in a seperate file as constants (with `static final`)- normally called `Queries.java`- especially in enterprise applications as it's easier to manage.
-SQL has it's own syntax and format to follow so it's good to refer to the documentation when you are still at the learning phase.
+It's more organized to write these query strings in a separate file as constants (with `static final`)- normally called `Queries.java`- especially in enterprise applications as it's easier to manage.
+SQL has its own syntax and format to follow so it's good to refer to the documentation when you are still at the learning phase.
 (Thanks Daryl for showing us such documents exist).
 [Link to the SELECT statement](https://dev.mysql.com/doc/refman/8.0/en/select.html)

 ### C) Model